FJortay/DICS-Collaborative-Management/README.md

 ## 11. Conclusion

-What once appeared unattainable—building a co-management system like "DICS on [DIOS](https://github.com/FJortay/DIOS-Operating-System)" (forming the basis of [DISCO](https://github.com/FJortay/DISCO-Collective-Intelligence))—is now possible.
-Advances in conversational AI empower us to create collective intelligence systems with capabilities that were unimaginable just a few years ago.
+What once appeared unattainable—building a decentralized system for collaborative decision making like "DICS on [DIOS](https://github.com/FJortay/DIOS-Operating-System)" (forming the basis of [DISCO](https://github.com/FJortay/DISCO-Collective-Intelligence))—is now possible.
+Advances in AI empower us to create collective intelligence systems with capabilities that were unimaginable just a few years ago.
 While challenges persist, the potential for innovation, enhanced security, and deeper democratic engagement is truly inspiring.